 Phải dò cho đến ngọn nguồn lạch sông

-During your lifetime (hundred years), when you are concerned by your marriage, you must climb up the river to the source (i. e. you must get informed in the smallest detail).
+During your life (one hundred years), when you are concerned about your marriage, you must go upstream to the source.
+(One must inquire about the bride’s family down to the smallest detail.)